Abstract:

 γ and side vein width ratio

-β)on the performance of the microchannel heat sink is analyzed by an orthogonal experiment.
-The multi-objective optimization is then conducted based on the non-dominated sorting genetic algorithm II (NSGA-II) and an optimized NSGA-II-MCHS structure is obtained.
+β) on the performance of the microchannel heat sink is analyzed by an orthogonal test.
+The multi-objective optimization is then conducted based on the non-dominated sorting genetic algorithm-Ⅱ (NSGA-Ⅱ) and an optimized NSGA-Ⅱ-MCHS structure is obtained.
 To further evaluate the performance of the microchannel heat sink, the heat sink is fabricated via selective laser melting (SLM) and an experiment platform is established for performance test.
-The numerical simulations and experimental results shows that when
+The numerical simulations and experimental results show that when Reynolds number

-Rth by 3.07%, compared with the unoptimized LV-MCHS.
-These results clearly demonstrate that the optimized MCHS offers significant advantages in reducing the average temperature on the channel surface and flow resistance.
+Re is 524, the pump power consumption of NSGA-Ⅱ-MCHS is reduced by 12.3% and thermal resistance is reduced by 3.07%, compared with the unoptimized LV-MCHS.
+These results clearly demonstrate that the optimized microchannel heat sink offers significant advantages in reducing the average temperature on the channel surface and flow resistance.